MagicCrudAngular/mgCrud/README.md

 ### auto

 Function we want eo execute when the directive has been read, this is valid for the initial load in an index page.
 Usually we write "accept" by default.
-This function is solved after the path attribute is resolved via $attr.observe, because the path attribute is bindeable and the ajax calls are execute in an asynchronous way.
+This function is solved after the path attribute is resolved via $attrs.$observe, because the path attribute is bindeable and the ajax calls are execute in an asynchronous way.
 If our path is for example 'invoices/{{param.id}}' we can't execute the ajax call of this directive before higher level directives are solved in case of mgAjax embedded directives.

 ```
 function checkPath(fn) {
 	if (factory.regexPath) {
-		attrs.$observe('path', function (value) {
+		$attrs.$observe('path', function (value) {
 			var result = factory.regexPath.regexp.exec(value);
 			if (result) {
 				factory.path = value;